bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="time"></a>
 ## Session of Thursday, 9h30/10h45
-**Timing analysis**: exploration of the new algorithms that will appear in the v1.3

-Made by Claudio Galelli (LUTh, Meudon).
-Location : room CIAS, Observatoire de Meudon

-Link to the notebook.

-<a name="simu"></a>
-## Session of Thursday, 11h15/12h30
 **Simulations** : faking datasets with complex sources (pulsar, template model), creation of an hdu-table and an obs-table